Information Systems Major

 The Business track prepares you to integrate technology with business processes and strategies, focusing on business comprehension, core enterprise functions, and the technological challenges in a multitude of businesses.

-Interface design track prepares you to incorporate design and cognition into technology development with a focus on building interface layouts and physical devices that are appropriate for specific users, tasks and environments.
+The Interface Design track prepares you to incorporate design and cognition into technology development with a focus on building interface layouts and physical devices that are appropriate for specific users, tasks and environments.

 You can view degree requirements and course descriptions for the information systems major in the Undergraduate Catalog.